 Counterpoint Community Orchestra is unique in Canada and in North America and is an important artistic, cultural, and educational outlet for music in the Toronto 2SLGBTQIA+ community.

 Beginning in 1984 at the Metropolitan Community Church of Toronto.
 A group of young, ambitious gay and lesbian musicians formed their own independent organization in order to move closer to the gay community at large, and with this vision became the first secular Lesbian and Gay orchestra in Canada and the world.

 Back then, rehearsals were held at the old Parasol Rehearsal Studios on Jarvis Street.
-At the Parasol they also began giving frequent concerts which were well attended right from the beginning.
+At the Parasol, they also began giving frequent concerts which were well attended right from the beginning.
 The music presented at that time consisted mainly of Baroque and Chamber Music.
-As the orchestra grew in size and experience, it began to explore other forms of music and moved its rehearsals to the Auditorium of the 519 Centre on Church Street, where it rehearses to this day.
+As the orchestra grew in size and experience, it began to explore other forms of music and moved its rehearsals to the Auditorium of the 519 Centre on Church Street

 In 2005 Counterpoint underwent a significant organizational change, building toward a promising future.
 By incorporating and forming a Board of Directors it was hoped that the Orchestra’s ability to create a more effective organizing body as well as increase opportunities for funding future seasons would be greatly enhanced.